School Closings Due To Inclement Weather

 - The timing of the snowfall.
 Will the timing interfere adversely with the start or dismissal of school?

 There may be instances when the school district decides to conduct school but parents believe the conditions are too hazardous.
-If you believe your child would be safer at home in poor weather conditions, he or she will be marked as excused as long as the school receives a phone call from the parent/guardian citing ‘inclement weather conditions.’
+If you believe your child would be safer at home in poor weather conditions, they will be marked as excused as long as the school receives a phone call from the parent/guardian citing ‘inclement weather conditions.’
 Likewise, if you become uncomfortable with the weather conditions throughout the day during a poor weather day, we would encourage you to use your best judgment, communicate with your school's office staff or principal, and make the necessary arrangements to pick up your child.